MicrosoftDocs/PowerShell-Docs/contributing/3-STYLE-GUIDE.md

 The relative link starts with the **\<product-service>** portion of the URL as described above.
 You should omit the **[?view=\<view-name>]** portion unless you need to link to a specific version of the content.

-For example, the following markdown links to the Overview topic for Azure PowerShell.
+For example, the following Markdown links to the Overview topic for Azure PowerShell.

 ```Markdown
 [Overview of Azure PowerShell](/powershell/azure/overview)